Frequently Asked Questions about the Neighborhood Partnering Program

 Texas Parks and Wildlife – Recreational Trails Grants

-FAQs about the Neighborhood Cost Sharing Program
+FAQ about the Neighborhood Cost-Sharing Program

 The City will maintain most infrastructure improvements, such as sidewalks, bike lanes, and some major park improvements.
 In most other cases, the City does not have the ability to conduct ongoing maintenance and your organization will need to assume responsibility for the maintenance and upkeep for the life of the project.

-FAQs about Adopt-A-Median and Grant Assistance Programs
+FAQ about Adopt-A-Spot and Grant Assistance Programs

-What is the Adopt-A-Median program?
+- What is the Adopt-A-Spot program?

 The Travis Central Appraisal District Website and the City of Austin’s Property Profile Tool are two tools you can use to determine property ownership.
 You can search by address, or use the map search to find the area you’re considering.
 Contact NPP if you are having trouble determining if a space is eligible for the program.